eric-tang40/messagingApp/README.md

 - Name your application `JavaFXApp`.
 Ensure it runs on **Local machine**.
 - For **-cp**, select **messagingApp**.
 For **'module not specified'**, select the module described as `SDK of 'messagingApp' module`.
 - Click on **Modify options** and select **Add VM Options**.
   - Add the following VM options:
     ```
     --module-path "yourpath/yourJavaFXfolder/lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics
     ```
+  - Don't forget to replace "yourpath/yourJavaFXfolder/lib" with the path to your newly downloaded javaFX folder.

 ### 10. Final Configuration
 - Click **Apply**, then **OK**.